-You may not have known it until this moment, but there is more than one way to fluff your pillow!
+You may not have known it until this moment, but there is more than one way how to fluff a pillow!

 In fact, there are three great ways to keep your pillow fluffy and performing at its peak:

 - Fluffing by hand

 So get those pillows handy, and get ready to learn not only how to properly fluff that pillow of yours but also why you need to fluff it (and keep it clean!) in the first place.

 These techniques will work on all pillows with filling made up of pieces, such as:

 - Kapok fibers

 - Shredded foam chunks or pieces

 Fluffing (and re-fluffing) your pillow allows air to come in between all these pieces and lets them expand again.

 We’d like to thank the team at Layla Sleep for financially sponsoring this post and the video and for giving us a lovely Layla pillow (part memory foam pieces/part Kapok tree fibers) to use for our demonstrations.
 They’ve also got a great mattress and some soft premium bamboo sheets as well.